Scooletz/Presentations/Performance/content.md

 ???

-How many of you use managed languages/environments like Java, Scala, C#, F#?
-Unfortunately for the creators, fortunately for developers, the list of optimizations that you should start with, after measuring a performance, will quite often cover the list of language features, which are: allocations, bytes and their copies.
+It does not matter which managed language would you use: is it Java, Scala, C#, or F#.
+Or event VB.NET Unfortunately for the creators, fortunately for developers, the list of optimizations that you should start with, after measuring a performance, will quite often cover the list of language features, which are: allocations, bytes and their copies.

 - allocations, reuse of bytes